Brendan Fraser Is Open to a Fourth 'Mummy' Movie

-Brendan Fraser Open to a Fourth 'Mummy' Movie, Explains Why Tom Cruise's Reboot Flopped
+Brendan Fraser Is Open to a Fourth 'Mummy' Movie, Explains Why Tom Cruise's Reboot Flopped

 Brendan Fraser Reveals Why He Disappeared From the Hollywood Spo…